 Anxiety 2020: Voters worry about safety at the polls

 WASHINGTON (AP) — Americans are worried about the Nov.
 3 election, an anxiety many haven’t carried during years of largely peaceful displays of democracy.
 But President Donald Trump has refused to commit to a peaceful transfer of power and called for an army of “poll watchers” to monitor the vote.
-That’s part of what fuels concern that this year could be different.
+That’s part of what fuels concern this year could be different.
 Rising gun sales have contributed to the worry.
-Elections officials and voting advocates are on high alert, including more training to de-escalate any confrontations.
-More people have already voted than the 58 million Americans who cast early ballots in 2016.
+Election officials and voting advocates are on high alert.
+Election officials are training poll workers on how to de-escalate conflict.
+Millions of Americans are voting despite the worries: More than 67 million people have already voted, more than 23 million of those in person.